williammalo/signshop/readme.md

 converting the text design (it is suggested that you use your own text font of your graphic software).

-###GENERAL INFORMATION ON � COLOR VEHICLE TEMPLATE LIBRARY
+###GENERAL INFORMATION ON © COLOR VEHICLE TEMPLATE LIBRARY

-Here is vital information on the new library of �COLOR  VEHICLE  TEMPLATES.
+Here is vital information on the new library of ©COLOR  VEHICLE  TEMPLATES.

 Always check the measurements of the vehicle.
 Before cutting or printing any final artwork measure doors, windows and body side to verify graphic max.